Skip to main content

 When you connect your Stripe account, customers can pay online through their payment link:

-1. Share the customer’s payment link (via the Invoice action in the FAB)
+1. Share the customer’s invoice link (via the Send Invoice button on the invoice detail page or from a completed appointment)

 3. Payment is processed through Stripe

-4. A credit is automatically added to the customer’s account
+4. A credit is automatically applied to the invoice

 5. Funds are deposited to your bank account (typically within 2 business days)

 Online payments are recorded automatically - you don’t need to do anything.
-The credit will appear in the customer’s billing history.
+The payment will appear in the customer’s billing history.

 Recording offline payments